quonic/SpyPlayer/README.md

 # SpyPlayer

-Yet another music player inspired by the likes of WinAmp, written in [Odin](https://github.com/odin-lang/Odin).
+Yet another music player, written in [Odin](https://github.com/odin-lang/Odin).

 Raylib is used for playback and UI rendering.
 A custom Aseprite sprite sheet parser is used to load sprites and to help position the sprites for custom controls.
 Currently only Button, Slider and Text controls are implemented. `ffprobe` is used to get metadata from audio files.